 Optical Encoder Disks and Strips Information

-Optical encoder disks and strips are used with rotary and linear encoders, respectively.
+Optical encoder disks and strips are components of rotary and linear encoders, respectively.
 They are usually made of metal, plastic, glass, or paper.